-Although it has been open over a year, Les Jumelles in Beit Nekofa has only been gaining notoriety in the last few months since they have made a push for more people to hear about them.
-The small French style café is located just inside the entrance to Moshav Nekofa, a few minutes from the highway turn off to Abu Ghosh.
+Although it has been open for over a year, Les Jumelles in Beit Nekofa has only been gaining notoriety in the last few months since they have made a push for more people to hear about them.
+The small French-style café is located just inside the entrance to Moshav Nekofa, a few minutes from the highway turnoff to Abu Ghosh.

 We knew they did not take bookings on a Friday but having arrived at 12noon, we only waited about 5 minutes before a table became available and this gave us the opportunity to admire the wonderful selection of baked goods they had available to take home including both dairy and parev cakes and biscuits.

-For me the pastries were the redeeming factor!
-We tried the Gluten Free Hot Chocolate Cake which was rich and indulgent but not overly sweet.
+For me, the pastries were the redeeming factor!
+We tried the Gluten-Free Hot Chocolate Cake which was rich and indulgent but not overly sweet.
 The Cheesecake was perfectly creamy and also not too sweet and the accompanying tart berry sauce was a wonderful pairing.
-Finally we enjoyed the pistachio cake which was rich although not overpowering but I personally thought it didn’t need the cream topping.
-The ice-coffee was also a perfect compliment to the cakes.
+Finally, we enjoyed the pistachio cake which was rich although not overpowering but I personally thought it didn’t need the cream topping.
+The ice coffee was also a perfect complement to the cakes.